LeoLi225/LDY/index.md

 # Introduction

 > Welcome!
-The purpose of this document is to guide you on how to started with customizing your discord server!
+The purpose of this document is to guide you on customizing your discord server!
 {: .fs-6 .fw-300 }
 ---